top of page

 • A well-developed plan for advancing your proposed work in the U.S.

-3. On Balance, it Would Be Beneficial to the United States to waive the Job Offer and PERM Requirements
+3. On Balance, it Would Be Beneficial to the United States to Waive the Job Offer and PERM Requirements

 This final prong is the heart of the waiver.
 You must show that the national interest served by your contributions outweighs the standard requirement of protecting U.S. workers through the PERM process.
 This is often established by proving your unique expertise is urgently needed in the U.S. or that the nature of your work is so significant that it justifies the expedited process.